pasmant/kubernetes-ingress/docs/content/app-protect-dos/configuration.md

 ---

 This document describes how to configure the NGINX App Protect Dos module
-> Check out the complete [NGINX Ingress Controller with App Protect Dos example resources on GitHub](https://github.com/nginxinc/kubernetes-ingress/tree/v1.11.0/examples/appprotect-dos).
+> Check out the complete [NGINX Ingress Controller with App Protect Dos example resources on GitHub](https://github.com/nginxinc/kubernetes-ingress/tree/v1.12.0/examples/appprotect-dos).

+## Global Configuration

+The NGINX Ingress Controller has a set of global configuration parameters that align with those available in the NGINX App Protect Dos module.
+See [ConfigMap keys](/nginx-ingress-controller/configuration/global-configuration/configmap-resource/#modules) for the complete list.
+The App Protect parameters use the `app-protect-dos*` prefix.

 ## Enable App Protect Dos for an Ingress Resource